OthankQ/100-days-of-code/r1-log.md

 ### R2D85

 Set up a Django project to start my own blogging site.
 Also brushed upon SQL commands to start my studies on data viz and data science.

+### R2D86

+Learned how to use aggregate functions in SQL and played around querying for data using an example data base.